des-envision/enos_fundamental_en/0_templates/gettingstarted.md

 - You must have an EnOS account.
 - You must have connected your devices into EnOS.

-## Procedure 步骤

-Step 1: Title should be task oriented and descriptive
+## Step 1: Title should be task oriented and descriptive

 For example: "Now you're ready to start working with the app.
 Clone the repo and change the directory to where the sample app is located.